This blog is a collection of poetry, musings, and wounds that reopen at 3 a.m. and 3 p.m., sometimes with no discernible forewarning.

 but how naïve—or, maybe just poignant—

-for the poet to cry “the heavens were jealous of what we had”
+for the poet to cry “the heavens were jealous of us”

 and the coroner to sign “cause of death: unknown,”